parsaiej/Aule/README.md

 <img width="1274" height="747" alt="image" src="https://github.com/user-attachments/assets/7d65c6a3-701e-40aa-9690-bd108f6cb804" />

-The image above was produced using the following code sample, which can also be found in the Sample/ directory.
+The image above was produced on a macOS device with the new KosmicKrisp Vulkan drivers, using the following C++ code sample, which can also be found in the Sample/ directory.

 ```
 #include "../Include/Aule/Aule.h"